 Young scientist Noelia Fernandez during her Poster Flash.
 Photo/Credit: Julia Nimke/Lindau Nobel Laureate Meetings

 The aspiration of the Lindau Nobel Laureate Meeting is supporting and inspiring young scientists, and the Poster Sessions during the meeting are an excellent opportunity to showcase their latest work.
-After a culture-rich Bavarian Evening on Thursday, participants gathered on a boat trip to Mainau Island on Friday morning.
-Surrounded by the lovely Constance scenery, a brief on-board ceremony announced the prizes for the best poster presentations.
+After a culture-rich Bavarian Evening on Thursday, #LINO19 participants gathered on the traditional Baden-Württemberg Boat Trip to Mainau Island on Friday morning.
+Surrounded by the lovely Lake Constance scenery, a brief on-board ceremony announced the prizes for the best poster presentations.

 The competition was tough.
 As in every year, some of the world’s brightest young minds gathered in Lindau.
 The posters of thirty of them were selected to be presented during the meeting week.
 They pitched their research in two-minute Poster Flashes on Monday, trying to attract as many people as possible to discuss their work in even more depth at the Poster Sessions.

 During the presentation days, the crowd gathered into a seemingly-Brownian motion around the posters, but the closer you got, the more you understood that the movement was far from chaotic.
 Small groups started heated discussions about what was studied and prospects for the future.
 Participants were moving from poster to poster, trying to absorb as much information as possible, while still finding time to go into detail.

 Fellow young scientists as well as Nobel Laureates could then vote for their favourite posters.
 The voting was so close that five posters were selected for the top 3 awards.